K-atc/libfuzzer-mutation-graph-tool/README.md

 MS: 1 ChangeBinInt-; base unit: c298122410da09836c59484e995c287294c31394
 ```

-We can observe how seeds that predecessor of `c29812` were generated, using *libfuzzer-mutation-graph-tool*:
+We can observe how seeds which are predecessors of `c29812` were generated, using *libfuzzer-mutation-graph-tool*:

 ```
 $ cargo run -q test/sample/mutation_graph_file/fuzzer-test-suite-openssl-